jfisteus/ztreamy/doc/programming.rst

                 geo:long "4.899" ];
         foaf:name "S.......
 M......" .

+The serialization of an event object consists of a series of headers, an empty line and a body.
+Analogously to HTTP, the end-of-line delimiter for the header lines and the empty line must be the two-byte sequence CRLF.
+However, Ztreamy imposes no restrictions regarding end-of-line delimiters in the body of the event, which should adhere the specifications for the specific data-type (e.g. for N3, RDF/XML and JSON-LD both LF and CRLF delimiters are allowed by their corresponding specifications.)

 Ztreamy provides an API for representing events as objects, and for serializing and deserializing them.
 The `Event` class is the base class for all the events.
 Classes for specific types of events, such